IITs- How to promote quality education

 - A waning fantasy is that only large companies and organisations can invent new technologies.

 - According to the Times Higher Education ranking for the last year, the IITs at Ropar (Punjab) and Indore (Madhya Pradesh) are within the top 100 young universities of the world.

 - Remoteness is not a hindrance to excellence.

 - Cornell University is located in the heart of rural New England, and has been excellent from even before the Internet age.

 - And Cornell has a thriving start-up scene, even though the campus is not surrounded by industries.

-- Japan’s newest world class University, the Okinawa Institute of Science and Technology Graduate University, is in the most remote corner within its territory, Okinawa island.
+- Japan’s newest world class University, the Okinawa Institute of Science and Technology Graduate University, is in the most remote corner of its territory, Okinawa island.

-- In the coming post-COVID-19 future, remoteness that is hand-in-hand with connectedness may even attract start-ups.
+- In the coming post-COVID-19 future, the remoteness that is hand-in-hand with connectedness may even attract start-ups.